 The education is closely linked to the research conducted at the department of Ecology and Environmental Science.
 Most of the practical exercises have their focus on northern ecosystems.
 The education received the highest ratings in the latest evaluation by the Swedish Higher Education Authority.

 In addition to the above mentioned courses, you will choose between a number of different ecological courses at the advanced level and up to 30 ECTS in other subjects.
 For example, in earth science, nature geography and environmental health protection.
 There are also courses in geographical information systems and geoecology.
 You can also choose to take a project course of 7,5 or 15 ECTS in close proximity to a research group or other functions outside the university.

 The programme combines theoretical studies of ecology with practical work.
 Lectures are mixed with group work, laboratory work, seminars, excursions and independent project work, including planning of field and laboratory exercises.
 During the second year you will complete your thesis comprising of 30 or 60 ECTS.

 The programme gives you the skills to identify and characterize ecological problems, plan and execute investigations and determine and study biological material.
-You will also learn how to analyze data statistically and how to present and interpret the results in a report.
+You will also learn how to analyse data statistically and how to present and interpret the results in a report.
 The programme provides understanding of the advanced ecological theory necessary to execute and evaluate both research and nature preservation measures.